-This week’s blogpost is from Dr Eleonora Lugarà, who alongside Professor Matthew Walker, was awarded an ERUK Endeavour Project Grant this year.
+This week’s Research Blog is from Dr Eleonora Lugarà, who alongside Professor Matthew Walker, was awarded an Epilepsy Research UK Endeavour Project Grant last year.
 Their research investigates how breath testing and sweat analysis is helping to improve epilepsy diagnosis.
-In this piece, Dr Lugara explains how this is possible.
+In this piece, Dr Lugarà explains how this is possible.

 A patient arrives at the emergency room having temporarily lost consciousness and experiencing headache, dizziness and muscle pain.
 Several conditions can lead to these symptoms and many times epilepsy is not the first consideration by emergency room clinicians.
 In reality, this patient remained undiagnosed for several months.
 After numerous repeat occurrences and multiple investigations, a specialist team identified the real cause: epilepsy.